Contact our Immigration Lawyers Leeds

 - If you are from a non-English-speaking country, you will need to pass an English language test, unless you are exempt

 When Can I Apply for Indefinite Leave to Remain in the UK?

 In some circumstances, you could be eligible for Indefinite Leave to Remain status even sooner.
-For example, if you have been living in the UK under a Tier 1 Investor or Innovator Visa, you can apply for Indefinite Leave to Remain after three years.
+For example, if you have been living in the UK under an Investor or Innovator Visa, you can apply for Indefinite Leave to Remain after three years.

 Indefinite Leave to Remain is a form of permanent residence, which means that those who have it can remain in the UK without any restrictions imposed on them.
 After you have spent one year living in the UK under Indefinite Leave to Remain, you can apply for British citizenship.